Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Implementation details

-\paragraph{Model architecture} As a multimodal extension of Barlow Twins \citep{zbontar2021barlow}, each branch holds a separate backbone and a 3-layer MLP projector (each with output dimension 8192).
-DeCUR is trained on embedding representations after the projector, whose dimensions are separated to common and unique.
+As a multimodal extension of Barlow Twins \cite{zbontar2021barlow}, each branch holds a separate backbone and a 3-layer MLP projector (each with output dimension 8192).
+DeCUR is trained on embedding representations after the projector, whose dimensions are separated into common and unique.
 We do a light grid search to get the best corresponding ratio.
 For SAR-optical, the percentage of common dimensions is 87.5\%; for RGB-DEM and RGB-depth it is 75\%.
 The backbones are transferred to downstream tasks.
-We use ResNet-50 \citep{he2016deep} for all scenarios, with additional segformers \citep{xie2021segformer} for RGB-Depth.
+We use ResNet-50 \cite{he2016deep} for all scenarios, with additional MiT-B2/B5 from SegFormer \cite{xie2021segformer} for RGB-Depth.
+We adopt deformable attention to the last two stages of the ResNet-50 backbone.
+We do not adopt deformable attention to MiTs as attention is already integrated.